#python

 Getting started with VMwares ESXi/vSphere API in Python

 In 2013 VMware dropped their Python library for accessing the API for ESXi/vSphere on GitHub.
 This is great, however it isn’t the easiest library in the world to use.
+This quick guide will show you how to connect to an ESXi host or vSphere cluster and get some info about a virtual machine.

 -